SaheliHub1999/Design-and-Development-of-Low-power-and-High-speed-Memory-devices/README.md

 <br>
-<h2>VI.
+<h2>5.
 Results & Conclusion :</h2>
-Hence, the project examine the performance of a conventional 6T SRAM in read and write operations in terms of power-delay product.
+The project examine the performance of a conventional 6T SRAM in read and write operations in terms of power-delay product.
 The results were performed in 180nm technology, which demonstrates that as the precharge voltage is decreased, power dissipation is improved.
 For the stability of the memory cell to be maintained, the supply voltage must be chosen properly.
-Even though power consumption and delay are reduced, strategies, stability should be maintained for reliability concerns.By utilizing various low-power the performance of 6T SRAM cells can be further improved.
+By utilizing various low-power the performance of 6T SRAM cells can be further improved.